2024 European Aquatics Championships

 The 2024 European Aquatics Championships took place in Belgrade, Serbia, from 10 to 23 June 2024.

+The Italian swimming team did not participate in the event due to its concurrence with the Settecolli Trophy, chosen as a key event in preparation and qualification for the Paris Olympics.

 Schedule

 A total of 74 medal events are held across 4 disciplines.
 Competition dates by discipline are: